Complaints and Violations

 - The Elections Committee Chair will then inform the respondent with their final, binding decision, both at the hearing and with a follow-up email.

 - A letter of reflection must be completed by any candidate or campaign manager to be found violating the Elections Packet rules, regulations, and Student Conduct Code.

 - The letter of reflection is a single spaced, one-page reflection of the complaint(s) and their associated violation(s) by the candidate or campaign manager, reflecting upon how will correct their mistake, the implications their actions had and how they would succeed in representing the student body in ASUWB.

 - A candidate or campaign manager must write a letter of reflection for each violation.
 For example, if a candidate receives 3 violations, they would have to write 3 separate letters of reflection about each violation they committed.

-- Failure to complete the letter of reflection within 72 hours will result in the candidate receiving an additional violation, of the next tier for failure to abide by the Election Policies and Procedures.
+- Failure to complete the letter of reflection within three (3) business days will result in the candidate receiving an additional violation, of the next tier for failure to abide by the Election Policies and Procedures.